molgenis/GAP/README.md

 This step creates a file containing per SNP information about the log ratio and the B allel frequency of the specific snp.

 Fileformat:
-Name '/t' Chromosome '/t' Position '/t' Sample1.GType '/t' Sample1.LogRratio '/t' Sample1.B Allele Freq '/t' Sample2.GType '/t' Sample2.LogRratio '/t' Sample2.B Allele Freq
+Name '\t' Chromosome '\t' Position '\t' Sample1.GType '\t' Sample1.LogRratio '\t' Sample1.B Allele Freq '\t' Sample2.GType '\t' Sample2.LogRratio '\t' Sample2.B Allele Freq

 The log R ratio and B allele Frequency per SNP are used by Nexus (commercial software) to call CNV's